California Latino Water Coalition Board Members

 Paul Rodriguez, Chair

 The California Latino Water Coalition (CLWC) is chaired by actor and comedian Paul Rodriguez.
 Paul grew up in California's Central Valley where he learned first hand the economic challenges Latinos experience by working in farm fields with his parents.
 Paul is strongly rooted in the Latino community, working with civic and educational groups.
-His main contributions go to the National Hispanic Scholarship Fund (NHSF).
-Paul also contributes to such charitable efforts as Comic Relief, appearing on the HBO's program every year since its inception.
-He hosts the annual Elizabeth Glazer Pediatrics AIDS Foundation celebrity Golf Tournament.
+His main contributions go to H.O.P.E Inc. Paul also contributes to such charitable efforts as Comic Relief, appearing on the HBO's program since its inception.
+He hosts the annual James Caan Golf Classic to Benefit Impact Treatment Center.
 Paul was voted one of the most influential Hispanics in America and was awarded the Ruben Salazar Award by the National Council of La Raza.

 Sylvia Ballin